rockjava/intellij-mybatis-plugin/README.md

     * \#{yourParameter}
     * @Param annotation based
     * Association is supportted
-* Support some useful refactor of mapper in xml
+* Support some useful rename of mapper in xml

 #Generate